Participate in Research and Learn about the Science of Psychology

 One of the most exciting options available to undergraduates in USC’s Psychology program is the potential to take part in cutting-edge research projects.
 Because USC is a leading research institution, students have many routes for involvement in innovative studies.
 Your coursework will provide an important component of your education at USC but we invite all students to expand their horizons by taking part in research activities outside the structured context of the classroom.
 Undergraduate research can also provide experiences and skills that further your career goals, help prepare you for a graduate education, and assist in clarifying your interests and academic direction.
 Don’t miss out on this wonderful educational opportunity!

 We encourage students to begin their experiences with research at an early stage in their education at USC.
-To this end, we suggest that students complete Psych 100, Psych 274, and Psych 314 as soon as possible.
+To this end, we suggest that students complete PSYC 100, PSYC 274, PSYC 314, and PSYC 316 as soon as possible.
 These courses serve as critical foundation for your development as a young scientist and are requirements for many of the research options available to you.

-Guidelines for applying include the completion of at least three psychology courses (including PSYC 100 and 274) and overall and psychology GPAs of 3.0.
-Consent of a Psychology department faculty member to supervise the research project and permission of the chair of the department are required.
-Meeting the guidelines is not equivalent to approval for PSYC 490x.
-The application must be completed, submitted, reviewed, and approved before the student is given permission to register.
+The proposal forms for PSYC 290x or PSYC 490x must be completed, submitted, reviewed, and approved by the department chair before the student is given permission to register.
 Students are responsible for registering for the class after the Undergraduate Advisor has given departmental permission (D-clearance).

 Other Research Options

-Beyond Psych 490, there are many other possibilities to become part of a research project.
+Beyond PSYC 290/ 490, there are many other opportunities to become part of a research project.
 For example, our honors program provides qualified students with intensive research supervision that culminates in a written thesis.
-In cooperation with the College of Arts and Sciences, we also offer a number of summer research options for those who plan to be near campus during this part of the year.
-You will also find that Psychology Department faculty are flexible and open to exploring different avenues for partnerships with students.
+In cooperation with the Dana and David Dornsife College of Letters, Arts and Sciences, we offer a number of research options.
+Furthermore, there are broader university-wide research opportunities.
+You will also find that the Psychology faculty are flexible and open to exploring different avenues for partnerships with students.

 - Department of Psychology